|

 Read – 7 Holiday Marketing Mistakes to Avoid

 Imagine going to a store and not getting any help from the salespeople.
 Wouldn’t you just leave the store with a sour experience?
-Omnichannel marketing without any support from you is similar to that store that does not offer timely assistance.
+Omnichannel marketing without your support is similar to that of a store that does not offer timely assistance.
 Omnichannel is all about driving customer growth.
 Omnichannel marketing is not restricted to using the right channels or the right tools alone; you have to be there for your customer at every point of their journey:

-Onboarding: Get your customers familiar with your business through onboarding emails and push notifications.
+Onboarding: Familiarize your customers with your business through onboarding emails and push notifications.

-Engagement: Ensure a top-of-the-mind recall by offering them special offers and discounts on your products, or by giving them a preview of your new launch.
-If your product is a tool, you can give them a walk-through and offer them support whenever they need it.
-You can also send them personalized emails and special discounts during occasions, such as their birthday or anniversary.
+Engagement: Ensure a top-of-the-mind recall by offering them special offers and discounts on your products or by previewing your new launch.
+If your product is a tool, you can give them a walk-through and offer support whenever needed.
+You can also send them personalized emails and special discounts during occasions such as their birthday or anniversary.
 The idea is to ensure that they remember you and feel special to be associated with you.

 Brand advocacy: Brand loyalty is rare these days.
 With so much competition around, gaining your customer’s loyalty should be your priority.
 Ask for feedback from your customers regularly.
 However, don’t leave it at that.
 Thank them for it and if the feedback is worth implementing, do it soon, so they know that you value their opinion and convert into brand advocates.

-As competition grows, brands have to constantly think of new ways to acquire, engage, and retain customers.
-You need to follow a bunch of marketing activities to keep your customers on your platform.
+As competition grows, brands must constantly think of new ways to acquire, engage, and retain customers.
+You need to follow many marketing activities to keep your customers on your platform.
 But how are you going to do that?
-How do you ensure that your communication is personalized for every customer?
-How do you make it a well-oiled self-sustaining activity instead of a one-off activity?
+How do you ensure your communication is personalized for every customer?
+How do you make it a well-oiled, self-sustaining activity instead of a one-off activity?
 The answer to all this lies in using marketing automation workflows.

 Marketing automation workflows help you to create logical workflows based on pre-defined logic.
-It helps you to save time and cost on manual activities, minimize user attrition, and delight customers by offering them a consistent experience across all the channels.
-To help you grow your business, we have created a guide that will give you ideas on how you can leverage ready-to-use marketing workflows at every stage of the customer journey.
+It helps you to save time and cost on manual activities, minimize customer attrition, and delight customers by offering them a consistent experience across all the channels.
+To help you grow your business, we have created a guide that will give you ideas on leveraging ready-to-use marketing workflows at every stage of the customer journey.
 And here’s the bonus – you can also check out some of our ready-to-use omnichannel marketing workflows to get you started.

 The obvious need to know is that every retail brand should adopt or move to a more omnichannel approach.
-Shoppers around the world are changing and their buying pattern shifts depending on the device they use to shop.
+Shoppers worldwide are changing and their buying pattern shifts depending on the device they use to shop.
 Around 98% of shoppers in the US shift between devices during a purchase.
 This clearly states that retailers needs start focusing on omnichannel marketing.

 It is time retailers unified the shopping experience by allowing shoppers to shop from anywhere, anytime.
-Especially, with around 87% of shoppers expecting retailers to focus on the seamless experience, it is only crucial to execute an omnichannel marketing approach.
-To help retailers understand the omnichannel concept, and its execution, we created a three-part article series that covers:
+Especially with around 87% of shoppers expecting retailers to focus on the seamless experience, executing an omnichannel marketing approach is crucial.
+To help retailers understand the omnichannel concept and its execution, we created a three-part article series that covers:

-For all the efforts put into understanding the data and creating a seamless experience for the customer across all the channels; it is understandable that the marketers might question whether omnichannel marketing is worth it.
-Here are some prominent statistics that we would like to share to drive home the importance of omnichannel marketing.
+For all the efforts put into understanding the data and creating a seamless experience for the customer across all the channels, it is understandable that marketers might question whether omnichannel marketing is worth it.
+Here are some prominent statistics, we would like to share to drive home the importance of omnichannel marketing.

 Omnichannel marketing may require your team to combine their marketing and technical expertise and go through a humungous volume of data to create a successful campaign.
-However, in the end, all of it is only going to help you create a positive customer experience.
-What more do you need than a happy customer who is willing to come back to you repeatedly?
+However, in the end, it will only help you create a positive customer experience.
+What more do you need than a happy customer willing to return to you repeatedly?

-We are committed to helping you create effective omnichannel marketing strategies that can enhance your customer’s experience and grow your business.
-You can head to our blog to get the latest updates and for some inspiration from leading brands and marketing experts on how to win the omnichannel marketing game.
+We are committed to helping you create effective omnichannel marketing strategies to enhance your customer experience and grow your business.
+You can head to our blog to get the latest updates and some inspiration from leading brands and marketing experts on winning the omnichannel marketing game.